Structured Discrete Shape Approximation: Theoretical Complexity and Practical Algorithm: Methodology Algorithm

-In the general setting, however, graph-based methods are inadequate since it is not known (or infeasible to set up) a priori where possible struts may be located, and location is crucial for assigning weights that reflect closeness to $\cF$.
-We therefore propose a three-phase approach that first obtains a set of sample points along $\cF$, then solves a mixed-integer program (MIP) to obtain a solution to a DCA-S problem with minimal number of struts, and finally explores the possible arrangements of the selected struts in order to find the best approximation to $\cF$ that can be constructed using them.
 Focussing on $\cG$-paths (between regions around the sample points) with small number of struts avoids the problem of inaccessibility of suitable placement-dependent strut/path-quality measures on the one hand, and on the other hand, quite intuitively implements the fact that desirable solutions will not stray too far from $\cF$ (or contain odd zigzagging parts) and hence necessarily have relatively few struts.
-It also makes edge-crossings/overlaps less likely (although we do not explicitly enforce this planarity of the sought $\cG$-paths or cycles; it turned out to be almost always automatically fulfilled in our experiments, and can easily be remedied in postprocessing in practice).
-Once the number of struts is known (for each segment of the $\cG$-cycle to be computed), we can exploit the fact that struts in a $\cG$-path can be arbitrarily permuted without disconnecting the end points, and simply enumerate all such permutations and evaluate a quality function w.r.t.\ the approximation error to $\cF$ for each one in order to identify the best arrangement using the computed strut collection.
+It also makes edge-crossings/overlaps less likely -- although we do not explicitly enforce this planarity of the sought $\cG$-paths or cycles; it turned out to be very often fulfilled automatically in our experiments, and can probably often easily be remedied by postprocessing in practice\footnote{It must be noted that there may be instances for which solution self-intersection issues \emph{cannot} be fixed at all.
+This is more likely to occur if the resolution is too low, i.e., struts are quite long compared to the overall global scale of the input.
+At higher resolutions, this should no longer be problematic, by virtue of minimizing the number of struts per segment.
+Unfortunately, an adequate choice of scale/resolution is not always clear a priori.}.
+Once the number of struts is known (for each segment of the $\cG$-cycle to be computed), we can exploit the fact that struts in a $\cG$-path can be arbitrarily permuted without disconnecting the end points, and simply enumerate all such permutations and evaluate the above-mentioned averaged deviation approximation error to $\cF$ for each one in order to identify the best arrangement using the computed strut collection.
 (Should full enumeration become too expensive, which may happen if a segment contains many struts, one may also resort to a greedy construction that determines a permutation by sequentially picking locally optimal struts.)

 In the remainder of this section, we will first introduce mixed-integer programming (MIP) formulations for some of the DAS shape approximation problems, and then describe in detail the overall algorithm to compute $\cF$-resembling $\cG$-cycles of high quality.
 In order to avoid repetitions when turning to computational experiments later, we directly discuss the MIPs and algorithms in the context of \emph{Zometool} shape approximation; thus, $\cG$ will henceforth always refer to the (standard) Zometool system described in the introduction (see Section~\ref{subsec:zome}).
 This concretization notwithstanding, we emphasize that all ingredients straightforwardly generalize to arbitrary other DASs.